Susannah Morrisey: Car crash, children's death and suicide attempt

 Drury considered leaving Brookside because she wanted a more dramatic role.
 Producers then pitched a story in which the Farnham children would be killed off.
 They informed her the story would last over two years and depict Susannah's recovery from their deaths.
 Drury thought it was a "wonderful opportunity" and decided to stay.
-Writers delivered on their promise and the story continued to effect Susannah's entire life thereafter.
+Writers delivered on their promise and the story continued to affect Susannah's entire life thereafter.
 Drury later told a Southern Daily Echo reporter that "the whole storyline of the children dying lasted about two years.
 Doing those heavy storyline does affect you a little bit, but you have to learn to shake it off."
 The scenes play out with Susannah driving home with Emily and Matthew in the backseats of the car.
 Susannah fails to see an oncoming car and smashes into it.
 Matthew is ejected out of the front windscreen and Emily is injured in the back.
 Drury told Steve Clark of the Daily Mirror that Susannah "only takes her eyes off the road for a second".
 The ordeal is "terrifying" for Susannah because she remains trapped in the driver's seat, unable to help them the entire time.
 The aftermath of the crash played out over the following five episodes.
 Prior to the accident, Susannah drank alcohol within the safe limits.
 This show's up on a breathalyser test and Susannah is informed that she may be prosecuted.
 When the production team filmed the scenes, actual emergency services were hired to help add realism.
 Drury said their presence made the stunt feel "realistic" and "very eerie".
 In one scene Drury filmed Susannah trapped in the car surrounded by fire crews and paramedics.
 She believed that everyone involved left with the notion that they would practise better road safety.